-Ackerman overcomes the opposition of his wife, the doubts of his campaign manager, national name recognition hovering barely above zero, and the disastrous announcement of his candidacy to win the Republican nomination.
+The unlikely candidate overcomes the opposition of his wife, the doubts of his campaign manager, zero national name recognition, and the disastrous announcement of his candidacy to win the Republican nomination.

 Ackerman is a Christian and a conservative.
 But he didn’t plan on running as a Christian Conservative.
 While not ashamed of his faith, he isn’t comfortable using it as a reason for someone to vote for him.
 The Democrats, however, view this as an opportunity to toss both conservatism and Christianity onto the political ash heap.
 They shed their moderate mask, and Landers runs as an unapologetic Leftist.
 The Left’s media minions attack Ackerman for both his conservatism and his Christian faith in a coordinated effort to boost Landers to victory.
 Ackerman reluctantly defends his faith on the national stage while continuing to explain the strong rationale for his conservative policy positions, all in an effort to accomplish the biggest upset in American political history.

-The Unlikely Candidate takes the reader on a thought-provoking journey into the Oval Office, Air Force One, a New York City newsroom, the pulpit of an African-American church in Detroit, and the headquarters of an agribusiness conglomerate in Iowa.
+The Unlikely Candidate takes you on a thought-provoking journey into the Oval Office, Air Force One, a New York City newsroom, the pulpit of an African-American church in Detroit, and the headquarters of an agribusiness conglomerate in Iowa.
 One part political commentary, one part media criticism, and one part Christian apologetic, this novel prioritizes ideas and ideals.
-First-time author Stephen Palmer weaves various threads into a compelling, fast-moving narrative that keeps the reader thinking and anxiously turning pages.
+Stephen Palmer weaves various threads into a compelling, fast-moving narrative that keeps the reader thinking and anxiously turning pages.